Yutian County, Xinjiang: Name

 The county derives its Chinese name from the Kingdom of Khotan.
 The name was written as '于闐' at that time.
 This was later changed to '玉田' (literally, Jade Field) following the adoption of Simplified Chinese and eventually to '于田' in 1959.
 The three names have a similar pronunciation in Mandarin Chinese.

-The original name of Hotan/Khotan is Gosthana/Gausthana/Gaustana, Gu-dana, Godana or Godaniya, the name used in Sanskrit cosmological texts and also how the area is historically referred to as.

-Gosthana/Gausthana/Gaustana/Godana/Godaniya translates to "land of cows" in Sanskrit.
-The pronunciation changed over the years to Kho-tan.
-However, the Tibetans continue to call it Gosthana, which also carries the meaning of "land of cows".

-Keriya, the English-language form of the Uyghur name for the county, is derived from the name of the Keriya River.
+"Keriya", the Latin transliteration of the Uyghur name for the county, is derived from the name of the Keriya River.

 Yutian County is dubbed the "Home of Jade".

 History

 The ancient name of Keriya was Yumi (扜彌, Gyuymi, Umi).
 The name Yumi was used by the Chinese envoy Zhang Qian in his 125 BCE report on his embassy's travels.

 Yutian County (于阗县) was formed in 1882, its administrative center was Karakash, and Keriya was only a post station.
 In 1885, the administrative center of the county was moved to Keriya.

 Aurel Stein travelled along the Keriya River in his early 20th century expeditions in the region.

 In 1920, the area was part of Hotan Dao (和闐道).

 In 1950, the area was part of Hotan Special Area (和闐專區).

 In 1959, the Chinese character name for the county was set as '于田'.

 In 1977, the area became part of Hotan Prefecture.

 In November 1980, the Yutian hydroelectric plant, located on the Keriya River, went into operation.

 On March 21, 2008, the county was at the epicenter of a 7.1/7.3 magnitude earthquake.

 In February 2014, the county was at the epicenter of the 6.8 magnitude 2014 Yutian earthquake.
 No injuries or deaths were reported.

-In 2018, the Financial Times reported that the Yutian county vocational training centre, among the largest of the Xinjiang re-education camps, had opened a forced labour facility including eight factories spanning shoemaking, mobile phone assembly and tea packaging, giving a base monthly salary of ￥1,500 ($220).
+In 2018, the Financial Times reported that the Yutian county vocational training centre, among the largest of the Xinjiang internment camps, had opened a forced labour facility including eight factories spanning shoemaking, mobile phone assembly and tea packaging, giving a base monthly salary of ¥1,500 ($220).
 Between 2016 and 2018, the centre expanded 269 percent in total area.

 In 2018, Regiment 225 (兵团二二五团, part of Kunyu, was listed as part of the county.

 Administrative divisions

-As of 2018, the county includes two towns and thirteen townships:
+Yutian county includes two towns and thirteen townships: